-Before you think that getting thousands of touches, make sure you really understand how to improve ball mastery the right way.
-Social media and YouTubers will make it look like getting 1,000 or 10,000 touches is the best thing, but it can hold you back!
-Getting touches is good, but be careful what you think is good.
-Think about if you are working on first touch out of the air… You won’t get many touches, but you will improve in an important element of the game.
-Some of the most basic things are the best, so don’t think that the cool fancy stuff is best.
-Below you’ll read how in the Netherland youth players work on the basics at a very high intense speed.
-This is important.
-The attitude in how you train and what you work on is the key.
+Getting 1,000 touches can be good, but can also hurt your development.
+Yes, you want to understand how to improve ball mastery the right way.
+Just as important you need to know the drills that will help you in a game.
+Skills like first touch and finishing.
+Social media and YouTubers will make it look like getting 1,000 touches is the best thing, but actually it can hold you back!
+Think about if you are working on first touch out of the air… You won’t get many touches, but you will improve in an important element.
+The basics should never die, so don’t think that the fancy stuff is best.
+Below you’ll read how in the Netherland, youth players work on the basics at a very high intense speed.
+A vital piece is your attitude in how you train and what you do.

 Spending time on your own with the ball

 The article below by Jon Townsend is something that every parent and child involved in soccer should read.
 The key to improving as a soccer player is constantly touching the ball, even if it’s the most simple drills at home or on the pitch.
 Same with a pro basketball player spending 30 minutes a day working on free throws.
 A 7 year old can make a free throw, so why does a million dollar athlete spend hours working on the most simple skill?
 Because these are the things they will do in competition the most, that’s why.

 Is it possible for young players to take 10,000 touches a day to improve ball mastery?
 I remember 5 years ago I was curious to see how many touches I could get my players.
 In a 1on1 or group of 2 I was able to get players 1,000 touches in 60 mins then in 40 mins and then 20 mins.
 You can do stationary skills or simply have players just dribble down the field and back, while taking touches every step.
 More important that just getting a lot of touches is your attitude in how you do it and also what you do.
 Sometimes the most simple things are best.
 Jon Townsend analyzes the Dutch theory that could develop technical ability at all levels.